 When most people think of the blockchain, prominent technologies like Bitcoin come to mind.
-Although blockchain technology isn’t dependent on Bitcoin, its development was powered by the crypto giant, and Bitcoin continues to lead the blockchain movement.
+Although blockchain technology isn’t dependent on Bitcoin, its development was powered by the crypto giant, and Bitcoin continues to be a leader in the blockchain movement.
 But, originally, the blockchain had nothing to do with currency.

 In 1991, the blockchain concept was invented as a way of verifying contents within a document using an immutable time stamp.
 The blockchain was designed as a way of authenticating what’s in a document and time-stamping the verification without revealing what’s inside the document.
 This gave blockchain transactions authenticity, immutability, and privacy.